MapStory/Learning/modules/module2.md

 Just like any piece of writing, it is a good idea to outline your StoryScape before proceeding too far.
 To outline your StoryScape consider the following:

 + Has someone already published a StoryScape similar to the one you envision?
 If so, think about how your StoryScape will make a unique contribution.
 + How many chapters will your StoryScape have?
-For example, a StoryScape about the American Civil War might have a chapters for each major battle - i.e. Bull Run, Gettysburg, Antietem).
+For example, a StoryScape about the American Civil War might have a chapters for each major battle - i.e. Bull Run, Gettysburg, Antietem.
 + Each chapter will need a Description of its own.
 This should be a paragraph or two that describes the chapter and its significance.
 + What StoryLayers will you use in each chapter?
 You'll need to search for StoryLayers to make sure they exist on the platform to use in your StoryScape.
 For example, a StoryScape about the American Civil War with chapters for different battles will need StoryLayers that depict aspects of these battles, such as the location of troop movements.
 If the StoryLayers you want for your StoryScape aren't already available, you'll need to import them yourself.
 We'll cover importing StoryLayers in Module 3.

-### Demonstration

-Now that you have an understanding about the what's involved in setting up a StoryScape, let's watch someone begin a new StoryScape:

-Watch this video.
-VIDEO.

 ### Tasks